 - a.
-Establish a new westside full-service drop-off site for recyclables, hazardous materials, and yard waste. - b.
-Establish a citywide food scrap recycling program. - c.
-Create multi-lingual educational information about recycling and composting.
+Establish the new westside full-service drop-off site for recyclables, hazardous materials, and yard waste. - b.
+Establish a citywide food scrap recycling program. - Create multi-lingual educational information about recycling and composting.

-Even though city residents and businesses recycled or composted over 60% of waste in 2015, 50,000 tons of material was still sent to the Dane County Landfill.
-As the Solid Waste Diversion Rate figure shows (as noted on page 87), in recent years Madison's solid waste diversion rate has decreased, meaning residents and businesses are sending a higher percentage of their solid waste to the landfill.
+Even though we recycled or composted over 60% of our waste stream in 2015, we still sent 50,000 tons of material to the Dane County Landfill.
+As the Solid Waste Diversion Rate figure shows, in recent years Madison's solid waste diversion rate has decreased, meaning we are sending a higher percentage of our solid waste to the landfill.
 This decrease can be partially attributed to the increase in construction, and associated waste created, in 2015 compared to 2011.

-It is imperative that Madison takes action to reduce landfilled waste because it will lengthen landfill lifetime, lower landfill maintenance costs, and improve stewardship of resources.
-Feedback from the community showed that residents are interested in ways they can make changes to improve solid waste diversion.
+It is imperative that Madison takes action to reduce landfilled waste.
+Feedback from the community showed that residents are interested in ways they can make changes to improve our solid waste diversion.